grafana/beyla/docs/sources/quickstart/golang.md

   unmatched: heuristic
 ```

-And now run Beyla with the `--config` argument:
+And now run Beyla with the `-config` argument:

 ```
-sudo -E beyla --config config.yml
+sudo -E beyla -config config.yml
 ```

 And do some HTTP request calls: